google/WebFundamentals/src/content/en/updates/2019/08/native-file-system.md

 yet, so once I get the writer, I immediately call `truncate(0)` to ensure I started with an empty file.
-Otherwise, if the length of the new content is shorter than the existing content, the existing content after the new content would remain. `keepExistingData` will be added in a future milestone as part of the origin trial.
+Otherwise, if the length of the new content is shorter than the existing content, the existing content after the new content would remain. `keepExistingData` will be added in a future milestone.

 When `createWriter()` is called, Chrome checks if the user has granted write permission.
 If not, it requests permission.
 If the user grants permission, the app can write the contents to the file.
-But, if the user does not grant permission, `createWriter()`, will throw a `DOMError`, and the app will not be able to write to the file.
+But, if the user does not grant permission, `createWriter()`, will throw a `DOMException`, and the app will not be able to write to the file.
 In the text editor, these DOMExceptions are handled in the [`saveFile()`][text-editor-app-js] method.